lalebdi/JavaScriptDataScrutures/README.md

         1- Can I restate the problem in my own words?
 (In your own words -> To make sure you understand what the question is.)<br>
             2- What are the inputs that go into the problem? <br>
                 3- What are the outputs that should come from the solution to the problem?<br>
                     4- Can the outputs be determined from the inputs?
-Do I have enough info to solve the problem?
+Do I have enough info to solve the problem? <br>
                         5- How should I label the important pieces of the data that are a part of the problem?

 2. Concete Examples: